Partitioning-related clauses for

 PARTITION BY, and follows the same syntax and other rules as apply to the

-CREATE TABLE(see Section 13.1.18, “CREATE TABLE Syntax”, for more detailed information), and can also be used to partition an existing table that is not already partitioned.
+CREATE TABLE(for more detailed information, see Section 13.1.18, “CREATE TABLE Statement”), and can also be used to partition an existing table that is not already partitioned.
 For example, consider a (nonpartitioned) table defined as shown here:

 CREATE TABLE t1 ( id INT, year_col INT );

 idcolumn as the partitioning key, into 8 partitions by means of this statement:

 ALTER TABLE t1 PARTITION BY HASH(id) PARTITIONS 8;

 MySQL supports an

 ALGORITHM=1causes the server to use the same key-hashing functions as MySQL 5.1 when computing the placement of rows in partitions;

 ALGORITHM=2means that the server employs the key-hashing functions implemented and used by default for new

 KEYpartitioned tables in MySQL 5.5 and later.
 (Partitioned tables created with the key-hashing functions employed in MySQL 5.5 and later cannot be used by a MySQL 5.1 server.)
 Not specifying the option has the same effect as using